maierbn/opendihu/doc/sphinx/settings/dynamic_hyperelasticity.rst

     "initialValuesVelocities":     [[0.0,0.0,0.0] for _ in range(mx*my*mz)],     # the initial values for the velocities, vector of values for every node [[node1-x,y,z], [node2-x,y,z], ...]
     "extrapolateInitialGuess":     True,                                # if the initial values for the dynamic nonlinear problem should be computed by extrapolating the previous displacements and velocities
     "constantBodyForce":           variables.constant_body_force,       # a constant force that acts on the whole body, e.g. for gravity

+    "dirichletOutputFilename":     "out/"+scenario_name+"/dirichlet_boundary_conditions_tendon",    # filename for a vtp file that contains the Dirichlet boundary condition nodes and their values, set to None to disable

     # define which file formats should be written
     # 1. main output writer that writes output files using the quadratic elements function space.
 Writes displacements, velocities and PK2 stresses.